A memorable World Water Day!

-On Thursday, March 22 from 6:00-8:30 pm, celebrate World Water Day with us at the Hot Docs Ted Rogers Cinema with FREE film screenings followed by a discussion.
-We have two special films lined up – a Toronto premiere and a North American premiere – both of which are saying 'FRACK OFF!' to oil and gas companies in the name of protecting water.
+On Thursday, March 22 we celebrated World Water Day at the Hot Docs Ted Rogers Cinema with free films and a discussion - you can listen to filmmaker Jane Hammond's talk here.
+We showed two special films – a Toronto premiere and a North American premiere (trailer links are below) – both of which say 'FRACK OFF!' to oil and gas companies in the name of protecting water.

-Together they provide a timely look at fracking and protecting drinking water, especially in light of recent changes to Ontario's Oil, Gas and Salt Resources Act.
-Timing is everything, before companies stake claims; we need to follow the lead of Quebec, Nova Scotia, New Brunswick, and New York State, which have all banned fracking in their jurisdictions.
+Together they provided a timely look at fracking and protecting drinking water, especially in the light of recent changes to Ontario's Oil, Gas and Salt Resources Act.
+Timing is everything.
+Before companies stake claims; we need to follow the lead of Quebec, Nova Scotia, New Brunswick, and New York State, which have all banned fracking in their jurisdictions.

-Join us for this important discussion, before the 2018 provincial election in June, when we can all consider ways to make this crucial issue, an election issue!
+This is an important discussion and before the June provincial election we all need to consider ways to make this crucial issue critical!

 Keynote Address by Jane Hammond

-Jane Hammond is an Australian journalist with more than 25-years experience.
+Jane Hammond is an Australian journalist with more than 25 years of experience.
+Her talk was live-streamed; you can watch it here on Facebook.
 She specializes in stories of environmental justice, social affairs, science and politics.
 When not wearing her filmmaker's hat, Jane works as a community organizer and media coordinator for the Lock the Gate Alliance in Western Australia.
 Lock the Gate is a national Australian grassroots organisation made up of thousands of individuals and over 250 local groups who are concerned about unsafe or inappropriate mining.
 The mission of the Lock the Gate Alliance is to protect Australia’s agricultural, environmental, and cultural resources from inappropriate mining and to educate and empower all Australians to demand sustainable solutions to food and energy production.
 Jane lives in the Fremantle area of Western Australia with her husband Shane and two of their three adult children.

 What is World Water Day?